List Widget Overview [src]

 clicking or pressing enter while inside a focused row will cause the view

-to emit and activation signal such as
+to emit a signal such as

 GtkListView::activate.
-This provides
+This provides an

-an easy way to set up lists, but can also be turned off on listitems if undesired.
+easy way to set up lists, but can also be turned off on listitems if undesired.

 Both selections and activation are supported among other things via widget